-- 1. To develop and validate a set of small sized metal fixed points between the tin (231.9 °C) and the copper (1084.6 °C) freezing points that provides reliable and robust temperature measurements. - 2.
-To develop a system for constructing stable reference platinum based thermocouples.
-These thermocouples should be validated for drift and homogeneity. - 3.
+- 1. To develop and test novel methods and devices for the monitoring of thermocouple drift in-situ.
+These methods should be suitable for implementing in critical industrial processes in order to assist the users in maintenance and replacement decisions. - 2.
+To develop and test easy-to-operate methods and instruments for the assessment of inhomogeneities of thermocouples for secondary calibration laboratories. - 3.
 To design and construct novel measurement facilities that can provide confidence in the verification of thermocouple performance and to identify and quantify the range of drift of the thermocouples.
-The new facilities should have the ability to measure the physical changes and behaviour of thermocouples under typical conditions of the production and distribution processes. - 4.
+The new facilities, targeting the primary calibration laboratories, should have the ability to measure the physical changes and behaviour of thermocouples under typical conditions of the production and distribution processes. - 4.
 For each participant, to develop an individual strategy for the long-term operation of the capacity developed, including regulatory support, research collaborations, quality schemes and accreditation.
 They should also develop a strategy for offering calibration services from the established facilities to their own country and neighbouring countries.
 The individual strategies should be discussed within the consortium and with other EURAMET NMIs/DIs, to ensure that a coordinated and optimised approach to the development of traceability in this field is developed for Europe as a whole.